 Send one (1) previously unpublished story of no more than 2,500 words as an rtf., doc., or docx. attachment (though 1,000 words or less would hit me about right).
 Please follow these three small formatting requests: Times New Roman 12 point font, single-spaced, block paragraphs.

 Send submissions to theairgonautship AT gmail DOT com.
 Include with your submission a short, third-person bio.

 Simultaneous submissions are accepted, but please let me know immediately if the work is accepted elsewhere.
-Please wait one month after hearing back from me before submitting again.
+Also, please wait one month after hearing back from me before submitting again.

 If any of the general guidelines above are not followed in the received submission, that submission will not be considered or responded to at all.
+We’re serious folks.
+If you can’t read the guidelines and follow a few basic steps, we honestly don’t want to see what you can’t do with a story.
 Those are the breaks.